How to Choose High School Electives

 Elect to Take Courses That Colleges Recommend

 Did you know that just taking your school's required courses may not be enough to meet the admissions requirements at some colleges?
-For example, some colleges might want to see that you've studied fine art or taken four years of a foreign language in high school.
+For example, some colleges want to see that you've studied fine art or taken four years of a foreign language in high school.
 Admissions officers want you to have a solid foundation of learning that you can build on in college.

 To ensure you're choosing the right elective classes, take these steps: